mrkrstphr/mrkrstphr.github.io/_posts/2013-11-27-decoupling-the-framework.md

 repository that uses an API implementation and inject that instead.
 We don't have to touch the controller or any other services that use this repository.

-It's fucking magic.
+It's magic!
 And it leads to having to rewrite a lot less code.

 ### But those interfaces, that's a lot of code?

-No it's not; quit bitching.
+No it's not; quit whining.
 They're like 40 lines, tops, with no method bodies.
 How hard is that?
 Compare it to the flexibility it gives you and the low amount of code you'd have to refactor making a major change, and it'd take an idiot not to understand why this is important.